FaberSanZ/FriendlyGUI/README.md

 It is **not** a wrapper around ImGui widgets.

-FriendlyGUI gives you retained controls, layouts, styles, events, drag/drop, gamepad-friendly navigation, inventory UI, optional XAML-style authoring, and optional advanced input while still using the ImGui renderer your engine already ships with.
+FriendlyGUI gives you retained controls, layouts, styles, events, drag/drop, gamepad-friendly navigation, inventory UI, optional XAML-style authoring, Event System: Bubble, Tunnel and Direct Events, and optional advanced input while still using the ImGui renderer your engine already ships with.

 > If Dear ImGui works in your engine, FriendlyGUI can work there too.